 Parents went home and immediately started a program based on what they had learned in the course.
 Six months later, they returned to The Institutes to have Dennis evaluated by the staff and to receive a treatment program designed just for him.

 Parents were taught how to do an effective physical program.
 This program gave Dennis many opportunities throughout the day to crawl.

 Dennis crawls down an incline and learns something about Primates when he reaches the finish line.

 Parents also began tactile stimulation which allowed the brain to experience how it feels to move in a cross-pattern which is the pattern used to crawl and which gave him more complete and consistent sensation.
 Other stimulation included the initial intellectual program which was a reading program.
 They started a specialized nutrition program to improve his energy and sleep and to keep him healthy and strong.

-A great start: Denis began to crawl, seizures decreased and he learned how to read.
+A great start: Dennis began to crawl, had fewer seizures, and learned how to read.

 First, Dennis began to crawl down an inclined floor and then he began crawling on the flat floor.
 He had fewer and less intense seizures.
 He began to gain weight, and became stronger.
 He loved learning to read, and parents saw that he was starting to read on his own.

 Physiological Results: Better sleep, appetite, and awareness